renatomaia/coutil/doc/manual.md

 the exceeding threads are destroyed at the rate they are released from the _tasks_ currently executing in `pool`.
 Otherwise, new threads are created on demand until the defined value is reached.
-Unless `create` evaluates to `true`, in which case the new threads are created immediatelly.
+Unless `create` evaluates to `true`, in which case new threads are created immediatelly to reach the defined value.

 ### `threads.count (pool, options)`